Hair Replacement the Right Way

 Next, take a small bundle of the prepared hair and hold it between your thumb and forefinger.
 Don’t try to use too much at once.
 The hair needs to stand on end.
 Only the ends of the hair should be stuck in the adhesive.
 When applying facial hair, it is especially important not to go too thick.
 A little daylight between hairs is preferred.
 Hair should be thickest under the chin and get thinner as you work toward the sides of the cheeks.
 The hair bundle should be trimmed on the end to mimic the direction the hair will lay as it normally grows in.

-Apply a thin coat of the PPI Spirits or NecroTack™ to the area you are going to start with.
-Allow about a minute and lightly tap the Spirits with your finger or a small piece of nylon hosiery to get it to “tack up” (if using NecroTack™, allow it to dry until clear.
-DO NOT tap NecroTack™).
+Apply a thin coat of the NecroTack™ Adhesive to the area you are going to start with.
+Allow it to dry until clear.

 Press the tips of the small bundle of hair into the adhesive and hold it a few seconds until it grips.
 I necessary, use the edge of your hair scissors to help hold it I place.
 Try to keep just the tips in the adhesive.
 (On this case I started with a lace backed mustache).